mmjulkowska/MVApp/README.md

 [GO BACK TO TABLE OF CONTENTS](#table-of-contents)

-#### Multidimensional scaling on the selected Dependent Variables
+#### Multidimensional scaling on the selected dependent variables

-In the sub-tab "Scaling of traits", you can find a multidimensional scaling performed on the selected Dependent Variables.
-The plot showing the coordinates of each Dependent Variable is displayed and color-coded by cluster number if that option was included.
+In the sub-tab "Scaling of traits", you can find a multidimensional scaling performed on the selected dependent variables.
+The plot showing the coordinates of each dependent variable is displayed and color-coded by cluster number if that option was included.
 This kind of plot can provide you with an insight of the relationships between individual measured traits:

 ![07_mds_08](https://user-images.githubusercontent.com/14832460/38466850-e5c56b0a-3b37-11e8-8012-7125123afd68.png)